Njaaga-Gakure/alx-low_level_programming/0x03-debugging/README.md

 0-main.c tests that the function positive_or_negative() gives the correct output when given a case of 0

 1-main.c breaks an infinite loop

+2-largest_number.c finds and prints the largest of 3 numbers